-7. Managers of student organizations and athletic teams, previous to their absence from college, must file with the committee a list of the members of the organization or team, with a statement of time the team expects to be absent.
+zation or team, with a statement of time the team expects to be absent.
 Such list is for the information of the committee and is not in lieu of any excuse or application therefor.

 Social Regulations

 There is a college Committee on Student Life which has advisory supervision of activities in which the interests of the students in general are involved.
 This committee is guided in its action by the following general regulations concerning: